autowarefoundation/autoware.universe/planning/behavior_path_planner/docs/behavior_path_planner_lane_change_design.md

 | 4.0          | 0.3                          | 0.4                          |
 | 6.0          | 0.3                          | 0.5                          |

-In this case, if the current velocity of the ego vehicle is `3.0`, minimum lateral acceleration and maximum lateral acceleration are `0.2` and `0.35` respectively.
-They can be computed from the second and third low of the map by linearly interpolating minimum and maximum lateral acceleration values.
+In this case, when the current velocity of the ego vehicle is 3.0, the minimum and maximum lateral accelerations are 0.2 and 0.35 respectively.
+These values are obtained by linearly interpolating the second and third rows of the map, which provide the minimum and maximum lateral acceleration values.

-In this range, we sample the lateral acceleration for the ego vehicle.
-Similar to longitudinal acceleration sampling method, `lateral acceleration_resolution` is determine by the following
+Within this range, we sample the lateral acceleration for the ego vehicle.
+Similar to the method used for sampling longitudinal acceleration, the resolution of lateral acceleration (lateral_acceleration_resolution) is determined by the following:

 ```C++
 lateral_acceleration_resolution = (maximum_lateral_acceleration - minimum_lateral_deceleration) / lateral_acceleration_sampling_num